Skip to Content

 Best Cafes to Work in Manhattan NYC: Felix Roasting Midtown

-Felix Roasting is probably one of my favorites when it comes to the best cafes to work in Manhattan, especially if you’re close to Nomad.
+Felix Roasting is a go-to when it comes to the best cafes to work in Manhattan, especially if you’re near Nomad.

-If you’re looking for the best cafes to write in NYC around Midtown, you’d do well to pay Felix Roasting a visit from 8 am to 5 pm every day.
+If you’re around Midtown, Felix Roasting is perfect for getting stuff done, open from 8 am to 5 pm every day.

 Best Cafes to Work in Manhattan: Now or Never Coffee